tdaylan/pcat/docs/index.rst

     :type exprtype: str

-    :param lgalcntr: Galactic longitude of the image center. ``lgalcntr`` and ``bgalcntr`` are used to rotate the observed data, exposure and background maps as well as the provided reference catalog to the center of the ROI.
+    :param lgalcntr: Galactic longitude of the image center. ``lgalcntr`` and ``bgalcntr`` are used to rotate the observed data, exposure and background maps as well as the provided reference elements to the center of the ROI.
 They are only effective when pixelization is HealPix, i.e, ``pixltype='heal'``.

     :type lgalcntr: float